 the nuns are forbidden access to the ladies of the office.

-lured by archaeologists, they poke around the garden while meditating on sundry crimes
+lured by archaeologists, they poke around the garden while meditating on sundry crimes and misdemeanours.

 downstream you google the windswept skies stained with mendaciousness.

 every day there are one hundred mundane or minor concerns, too arduous to fix.